link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Cindy.md

 ## Overview of Proposed Solution

 The proposed Vibration Subsystem comprises two Vybronics DC Vibration Motors (VZ4KC1B1051202) [2] strategically mounted on opposite sides of the tennis ball collector to mitigate jamming effectively.
 Power is supplied by the shared Lithium Polymer Battery from the Power Subsystem, ensuring streamlined integration and consistent energy delivery.

-The motors are engaged via durable lever-actuated switches (JANDECCN V-153-1C25) [3], which offer robust performance and intuitive operation within the collector’s mechanical framework.
-Additionally, the motors can be remotely controlled to start and stop, enhancing user convenience and operational flexibility.
-The long lever arms of the switches eliminate the need for additional protective overlays, simplifying the design while minimizing maintenance requirements.
+The motors are activated through a SunFounder 2-Channel 5V Relay Module [3], which the RC Subsystem controls.
+This relay module allows the vibration motors to be switched on or off remotely based on user commands from the controller.
+The relay ensures that the motors only activate when necessary, reducing power consumption and wear on the components.

 This subsystem is designed to be efficient, cost-effective, and seamlessly compatible with other components.
 It complies with safety standards and delivers reliable performance without disrupting other functions, such as ball scanning or the operation of RC motors.

 ## Interface with Other Subsystems

 The Vibration Subsystem interfaces closely with the Power Subsystem by utilizing the shared Lithium Battery as its primary power source.
 This connection ensures compatibility and minimizes the need for additional power components.
 The subsystem is carefully calibrated to avoid interference with the Sensor Subsystem, ensuring that vibrations do not disrupt the accuracy of ball scanning or detection.

-Additionally, the vibration motors can be manually activated via lever-actuated switches or remotely controlled through the RC and Control Subsystems, allowing precise operation and quick responses to jamming scenarios.
-This dual activation mechanism enhances user flexibility and ensures seamless coordination with the RC Subsystem's broader control functionalities.
+The vibration motors are activated through the SunFounder Relay Module, which controls the RC Subsystem and the Raspberry Pi.
+When the controller sends a command, the relay switches on, allowing power to flow to the motors.
+This setup provides precise operation and quick responses to jamming scenarios while eliminating mechanical wear issues associated with lever-actuated switches.

 The integration of the RC Subsystem enables centralized control of the vibration motors, simplifying the operational workflow while maintaining non-disruptive functionality.
-This cohesive design allows the Vibration Subsystem to perform its function effectively, addressing jamming issues, while maintaining overall system stability, efficiency, and compatibility with other subsystems.
+This cohesive design allows the Vibration Subsystem to perform its function effectively, addressing jamming issues while maintaining overall system stability, efficiency, and compatibility with other subsystems.

 ## Printed Circuit Board Layout
 ![PCB Mount](https://github.com/user-attachments/assets/dbda3a5c-661a-4333-b582-1860a208ab72)